Rafaquatraza/git-demo/README.md

 # git-demo
-this is a first git and github class
+this is a first git and github class.